the space beneath every thought.

 emotional balance

-silence creates space between a thought, a feeling, and your response to it. that space is where composure lives. over time, you don't become numb — you become steady. present to your emotions without being run by them.
+silence opens a space between what you feel and how you respond. in that space, composure lives. you don't become numb — you become steady. present to your emotions without being carried away by them.

 the mind, like any other organ, was never meant to run without rest.

-silence is not an escape from life — it is the balance of life.
+silence is not an escape from life — it is the rhythm of life.

 not entertainment